 While residing at Joyce Kope House, women participate in life skills activities and receive guidance and support from dedicated staff during this difficult period of transition.
 Residents are strongly encouraged to participate in community programs to ensure they have ongoing support after they leave the shelter.

 In addition to self-referrals, Joyce Kope House receives referrals from: community agencies, courts, institutions, shelters, hospitals, withdrawal management centres, treatment facilities, probation and parole services, police officers, friends/family, and Barrie Out Of The Cold (BOOTC).

-Women can directly apply to reside at Joyce Kope House by calling 705.725.0613 or arriving at 102 Maple Avenue in Barrie.
+Women looking ot access shelter at Joyce Kope House can do so by calling 705.725.0613 or arriving at 102 Maple Avenue in Barrie.

 Building on Women’s Strengths Program (BOWS)

 The Building on Women’s Strengths program provides support and advocacy to current and past residents of Joyce Kope House.